sillsdev/FwSupportTools/vagrant/development/fwdev-w1604/basebox.md

 	If you created a new directory, also chmod g+x that new directory.

 * If this is a new box, then you may want to create a new file somewhere like `FwSupportTools/vagrant/testing/fwtest-w1804/Vagrantfile`.

+* Use `vagrant up` or `vagrant box update` on a host machine to download the new or updated box, which will help verify that there is not a json formatting problem.

 ## Modifying the base box